robinyms78/6m-software-1.4-scrum/assignment.md

 ```
 1. (User story 1)
    Given that I am a user of the library,
-   When I signed in to the book-borrowing website,
-   And found the book title which I want to borrow,
-   And select the "Borrow Book" button on the book-borrowing website,
+   When I select the "Borrow Book" button on the book-borrowing website,
    Then I am able to receive a confirmation message that I have borrowed the book successfully,
-   And notify me on the expected date of book delivery to my house.
+   And the website will notify me on the expected date of book delivery to my house.

 2. (User story 3)
    Given that I am a user of the library,
    When I select the "Username" and "Password" from the book-borrowing website,
    Then I am able to login to the website successfully,
-   And prompt me with an error message when my username and password is correct.
+   And the website will prompt me with an error message when my username and password is correct.

 3. (User story 6)
    Given that I am a user of the library,
    When I scan the QR code on the book-borrowing website using my mobile app,
    Then I am able to sign in to the book-borrowing website,
-   And prompt me with an error message when I am unsuccessful.
+   And the website will prompt me with an error message when the sign in was unsuccessful.

 4. (User story 8)
    Given that I am a user of the library,